Women's rights in Saudi Arabia: Public opinion

 Abdel-Raheem conducted another poll of 8,402 Saudi women, which found that 90% of women supported the male guardianship system.
 Another poll conducted by Saudi students found that 86% of Saudi women do not want the driving ban to be lifted.
-A Gallup poll in 2006, in eight predominantly Muslim countries, found that only in Saudi Arabia did the majority of women not agree that women should be allowed to hold political office.
+A Gallup poll in 2006, conducted in eight predominantly Muslim countries, found that only in Saudi Arabia did the majority of women disagree that women should be allowed to hold political office.

-Some Saudi women who have been supportive of traditional gender roles, including educated women, have insisted that loosening the bans on women driving and working with men is part of an onslaught of Westernized ideas meant to weaken Islam.
+Some Saudi women, including educated ones, who have been supportive of traditional gender roles, have insisted that loosening the bans on women driving and working with men is part of an onslaught of Westernized ideas meant to weaken Islam.
 Many have also taken the position that Saudi Arabia is uniquely in need of conservative values because it is the center of Islam.
 Some Saudi female advocates of government reform reject foreign criticism of Saudi limitations upon rights for "failing to understand the uniqueness of Saudi society."

 Journalist Maha Akeel, a frequent critic of her government's restrictions on women, states that Western critics do not understand Saudi Arabia.
-"Look, we are not asking for...women's rights according to Western values or lifestyles...We want things according to what Islam says.
+"Look, we are not asking for... women's rights according to Western values or lifestyles...
+We want things according to what Islam says.
 Look at our history, our role models."
 According to former Arab News managing editor John R. Bradley, Western pressure for broadened rights is counterproductive, particularly pressure from the United States, given the "intense anti-American sentiment in Saudi Arabia after September 11."